-TerraPower isn’t putting all of its eggs in one basket when it comes to securing itself a supply of uranium for the pilot Natrium nuclear power plant it’s building in Kemmerer.
+TerraPower isn’t putting all of its eggs in one basket when it comes to securing itself a supply of enriched uranium for the pilot Natrium nuclear power plant it’s building in Kemmerer.

 The company founded by Bill Gates has executed contracts and memorandums of understanding with several companies for various parts of its needed supply chain, including high-assay, low-enriched uranium (HALEU) production.